digitalpolygon/polymer-pantheon-drupal/docs/quicksilver.md

 With `drush_deploy_hooks`, Drush deployment hooks will be installed into your application and configured in pantheon.yml.
 It breaks the deployment process into 4 separate steps:

-- `drush cr`
 - `drush updb`
 - `drush cim`
+- `drush cr`
 - `drush deploy:hook`

+!!! tip

     Why not just use `drush deploy`?
 Because a Quicksilver webhook script will time out after 2 minutes of operation.
 If we used `drush deploy` in a single script, the entire deployment would need to be completed in 2 minutes or less.
 By breaking `drush deploy` out into its 4 components, each step gets the maximum 2 minutes to complete.

 You can see all available webhook collections at: